41 Weeks Pregnant

 Tips for Week 41

-- Address anxiety about being “overdue” — 50% deliver by 40+5, 75% by 41+2.
-You may go into labor naturally any day.
+- Ease your anxiety about being “overdue” — about half of first-time moms deliver by 40 weeks and 5 days, and about three-quarters by 41 weeks and 2 days.
+You may go into labor naturally any day now.

 Things To Do (Checklist)